 Teaching timetables Applicants must provide evidence of the following with full CV detailing the last five years: • in appropriate posts, e.g. member of university staff, educational or research supervisor (supported by letter confirming role e.g. from Dean's office or academic head of department or equivalent).
 Where you have undertaken a number of roles provide details for each post or role, indicate the level of the teaching.
 Where teaching is not formal (timetabled) indicate how you participate in teaching.
 Where you have not provided evidence of success in an examination that is a requirement of the CCT curriculum, evidence in this area may contribute to your demonstration of equivalent knowledge.
-Lectures Applicants must provide evidence of the following with full CV detailing the last five years: of involvement in postgraduate chemical pathology and other medical specialty teaching and lecturing (supported by letter from clinical director or postgraduate tutor or postgraduate dean or equivalent) of research (see Good Clinical Care for examples of evidence required) Please include evidence showing the audience and topics covered, such as posters advertising event, educational timetable from trust education centre, letter from education centre indicating your involvement in specialty trainee formal education programme.
-You can use these documents to demonstrate: the types and complexity of cases you are involved in triangulation with logbook information • CPD teaching and training • communication skills.
+Lectures Applicants must provide evidence of the following with full CV detailing the last five years: of involvement in postgraduate diagnostic neuropathology and other medical specialty teaching and lecturing (supported by letter from clinical director or postgraduate tutor or postgraduate dean or equivalent) of research (see Good Clinical Care for examples of evidence required) Please include evidence showing the audience and topics covered, such as posters advertising event, educational timetable from trust education centre, letter from education centre indicating your involvement in specialty trainee formal education programme.
+You can use these documents to demonstrate: the types and complexity of cases you are involved in triangulation with logbook information continuing professional development teaching and training communication skills.
 Where you have not provided evidence of success in an examination that is a requirement of the CCT curriculum, evidence in this area may contribute to your demonstration of equivalent knowledge.

-Please provide copies of feedback from teaching events you have participated in.
-You can use these documents to demonstrate: the types and complexity of cases you are involved in triangulation with logbook information • CPD teaching and training leadership relationships with colleagues communication skills.
+Feedback or evaluation forms from those taught Please provide copies of feedback from teaching events you have participated in.
+You can use these documents to demonstrate: the types and complexity of cases you are involved in triangulation with logbook information continuing professional development teaching and training leadership relationships with colleagues communication skills.
 All evidence in this area must be anonymised for individual patient data.
-You can use copies of letters from colleagues to demonstrate similar information to feedback forms (see above).
+Letters from colleagues You can use copies of letters from colleagues to demonstrate similar information to feedback forms (see above).
 All evidence in this area must be anonymised for individual patient data.
-Applicants must provide evidence of the following with full CV detailing the last five years: attendance at relevant teaching courses (supported by certificates of attendance) talks, presentations or teaching sessions given (supported by most recent evidence of meeting timetables) and/or teaching programmes, authenticated by head of department or clinical tutor or postgraduate tutor or equivalent appraisal courses.
-Please provide documentary evidence that you attended the courses and information on the content of the course including whether they were generic or aimed at medical professionals.
+Attendance at teaching or appraisal courses Applicants must provide evidence of the following with full CV detailing the last five years: attendance at relevant teaching courses (supported by certificates of attendance) talks, presentations or teaching sessions given (supported by most recent evidence of meeting timetables and/or teaching programmes, authenticated by head of department or clinical tutor or postgraduate tutor or equivalent Please provide documentary evidence that you attended the courses and information on the content of the course including whether they were generic or aimed at medical professionals.